williamgilpin/degas/README.md

 ## degas

-A minimal collection of plotting utilities and helper functions for matplotlib.
+A collection of plotting utilities and helper functions for matplotlib.

 ## Installation and requirements